BV-BRC/BV-BRC-Docs/docroot/user_guides/services/similar_genome_finder_service.md

 **Distance:**  Mash distance, which estimates the rate of sequence mutation under as simple evolutionary model using k-mers.
 The Distance parameter sets the maximum Mash distance to include in the Similar Genome Finder Service results.
 Mash distances are probabilistic estimates associated with p-values.

-**Scope:** Option for limiting the search to only Reference and Representative genomes, or all genomes in PATRIC.
+**Scope:** Option for limiting the search to only Reference and Representative genomes, or all genomes in BV-BRC.

 ## Buttons